Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 Written by Susan Bradley

-Susan Bradley, CFP®, CeFT® is the founder of the Sudden Money® Institute, which began 18 years ago as a community of practice seeking to better serve their financial planning clients by developing processes and tools for the personal side of money and for clients going through transitions.
+Susan Bradley, CFP®, CeFT® is the founder of the Sudden Money® Institute, which began 18 years ago as a community of practice seeking to better serve their financial planning clients by developing processes and tools for the personal side of money and clients going through transitions.
 This think tank created the Certified Financial Transitionist® (CeFT®) designation, and a division for training and certification called the Financial Transitionist® Institute.

 Josh Patrick has spent his adult life running and building businesses.
 He specializes in working with owners of privately held businesses on a variety of strategic issues.
-He is known for working collaboratively with his customers to find unique opportunities in both businesses and personal lives.
+He is known for working collaboratively with his customers to find unique opportunities in both business and personal lives.

 In today’s episode you will learn:

-• Why is transitions expertise important?
+• Why is transition expertise important?

-• Why do managing transitions really count?
+• Why do managing transitions count?

 • What are the four stages of transition?